AnkitaBagale/BestSeries/README.md

 # Best Web Series

-This is a fun app to search flag or click flag listed on the page to know country of flag.
+This is a fun app to see best series of listed genres.
 This app is created using React-js.